Battery Types and Chemistries in Home Tools and Appliances

 - 6.8 x 2.6 mm, also known as SR626, SR626SW, SR66, 177, 376, 377, SG4, LR626, LR66, AG4 etc.

-Lithium Non-Rechargeable 3V Button/Coin Cell Batteries are used in low drain devices and are known as the batteries that can hold charge for many years.
-Thus, these batteries are often used in computers, laptops, tablets and other similar devices as motherboard batteries for supplying power to onboard CMOS chips.
+Lithium Non-Rechargeable 3V Button/Coin Cell Batteries are used in low drain devices and are known as the batteries that can hold a charge for many years.
+Thus, these batteries are often used in computers, laptops, tablets, and other similar devices as motherboard batteries for supplying power to onboard CMOS chips.

 Small Rectangular Batteries are used in various home appliances and are often available in both rechargeable and non-rechargeable versions.

 Most common small rectangular batteries are 9 volts battery (48.5 x 26.5 x 17.5 mm, 9-volt, E battery, PP3, 6LR61, 6F22, 1604A, 1604D, MN1604), 3/3.6 volts CR-V3 battery (52.2 x 28.05 x 14.15 mm, 5047LC, 5047LF, CRV3, RCR-V3) etc.